 Sports Betting Probability

-An understanding that all bookmaker bets include a margin of profit for them leads to the next use of mathematics.
+An understanding that all bookmaker bets include a margin for them leads to the next use of mathematics.
 You can now calculate implied probability to understand sports betting predictions.
 If that’s starting to sound complicated, the practical examples in this guide should help.